Verbena officinalis var. grandiflora| Common Verbena ‘Bampton’

 Verbena Bampton flowers are attractive to butterflies and beneficial insects, and are moderately deer-resistant

-Seeds typically germinate at room temperature in bright light.
-Try to avoid excessive heat.
-If no germination in three weeks, stratify for 4 weeks before returning to cool room temperature in bright light.
+Seeds typically germinate at room temperature in the dark.
+Try to avoid excessive heat or light.
+If no germination in three weeks, stratify for 4 weeks before returning to cool room temperature.

 Sun exposure: Full sun